pjungwir/pgcon-2023-talk-exec-phase/slides.md

 This is C isn't it?
 Where do you think we free them?
 We don't!

 Postgres has an arena-based memory system.
 Arenas are nested and have lifetimes from very broad to more specific:
 For instance for the transaction, the current query, the function being called, the current row, etc.
 When a context ends, everything in it gets freed.

 To someone like me who writes a lot of Ruby and Python, this is awesome!
-Just the pleasure of writing C with totally insoucient memory management makes me want to do more Postgres.
+The delight of writing C with totally insoucient memory management makes me want to do more Postgres.